microsoft/azure-spring-boot/azure-spring-boot-samples/azure-active-directory-spring-boot-sample/README.md

 - An OS X machine (necessary if you want to run the app on Mac)
 - A Linux machine (necessary if you want to run the app on Linux)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
-This sample will not work with a Microsoft account (formerly Windows Live account).
+This sample will not work with a Personal Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
 - A [client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret) for the registered application.
 - Configure groups in your Azure AD tenant with your users in that groups, see [how to create groups](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
 - The sample retrieves user's group membership using Azure AD graph API which requires the registered app to have `Direcory.AccessAsUser.All` "Access the directory as the signed-in user" under `Delegated Permissions`.
 You need AAD admin privilege to be able to grant the permission in API ACCESS -> Required permission.